eqdm-dev/starter-hugo-online-course/content/home/hero.md

 ---
 <br>

-Shorthand for 'equidem' with [definitions](http://www.perseus.tufts.edu/hopper/text?doc=equidem&fromdoc=Perseus%3Atext%3A1999.04.0060) like 'truly' or 'indeed'.
-We want a place to share resources about modern software development and in that sharing, put in the work that deepens our own understanding and practices.
+Shorthand for 'equidem' with [definitions](http://www.perseus.tufts.edu/hopper/text?doc=equidem&fromdoc=Perseus%3Atext%3A1999.04.0060) like 'truly' or 'indeed', we are building a place to share resources about modern software development.
+In this sharing, we hope that this work will deepen our own understanding and hone our practices.

 Happy that you are here :smile:.